almondheil/csc105-python-tutorial/docs/getting-started.rst

 Introduction
 ============

 Welcome to my little tutorial on some fun Python stuff!
-In this booklike thing before you, I'm going to cover how to do a handful of things that extend the Python we already learned in class.
-Here's my big, fancy goal:
+In this webpage-y thing before you, I'm going to cover how to do a handful of fun and/or interesting things in Python.
+Specifically, here are the things I want to cover:

-When you finish this tutorial, you'll be able to:

-* Open a file so Python can read it
+* Reading and writing files using Python's built in tools

+* Using pandas_ to make our data processing easier

-* Plot the data in that file
+* Plotting data graphically using matplotlib_

-* Process data and output it into a different file

-* Save the plot as an image on your computer

-To do that, we're going to take advantage of two Python libraries that do a lot of heavy lifting for us already.
-The first one is matplotlib_, which we'll use to graph data, and pandas_, which we'll use to store data in tables as well as read and write to files.

-They also do a lot more than we need them to, so if you're curious feel free to read more.
-Also, keep in mind that these libraries aren't the only way to solve the problems we're working on here!
-They are just the ones I chose that happen to be well-suited for the job.

-That may seem intimidating, and admittedly it's going quite a bit past what we handled in class, but I'll do my best to make sure that this is as smooth a process as possible.
+I'm doing my best to aim this tutorial so that it will match up with where we left off with Python and data representation, but in doing that I explain a handful of things that you already might know for one reason or another.

+Definitely feel free to skip sections as needed!
+I don't want to bore you if I can avoid it.

 .. _sec-starting-a-project:

 Starting a Project
 ==================

+For our purposes here, we're going to use Replit to run our project.
+It'll handle dependencies for us, and is generally about a million times easier than it would be to set up Python on your computer directly.
+With that said, here's how to create a new Repl if you haven't done so already!

+#.
 First, go to Replit_ and click the "Create Repl" button.

+#.
 Choose the Python template, and give it whatever sort of title you want.
+   Maybe ``totally-amazing-python-tutorial``?

 For now we won't create any files, as I'll have you use a different file for each upcoming section to keep everything a little organized.

-Replit already has all the packages that we need installed, so there shouldn't be any hassle on that front.
-If it becomes an issue, I can try to help troubleshoot!
-But with any luck, Replit will be much easier to use than anything we could try to do directly on your computer.

 Now, you should be all set up to start reading files in Python!
+Move onto the next section to jump into how we can start off with file I/O.

 .. _matplotlib: https://matplotlib.org/